 Grahame joined the Scottish National Party in 1970 and has been an MSP since the Scottish Parliament was established in 1999.
 In that 1999 Scottish Parliament election she fought Tweeddale, Ettrick and Lauderdale.
 Although she finished second, her position on the SNP regional list took her to Holyrood.
 She contested Tweeddale, Ettrick and Lauderdale at both the 2003 and 2007 elections, coming within 1,000 votes of victory on both occasions and being returned once more as a regional MSP for the South of Scotland.

 In the 2011 Scottish Parliamentary election, Grahame won the redrawn seat of Midlothian South, Tweeddale and Lauderdale, defeating former Liberal Democrat finance spokesman Jeremy Purvis (now Baron Purvis of Tweed).
 She held the seat in the 2016 Scottish Parliamentary election, increasing her share of the vote to 45.1%.
-She is currently seeking re-election in the same seat in the 2021 elections.
+During this session between 2016 and 2021 she also served as Deputy Presiding Officer of the Parliament.
+Most recently she held the same constituency seat in the 2021 elections, increasing her share of the vote again to 46%.